TLDR:

 That’s exactly why we built the RiskSmart RSCA Wizard.

-This tool is built to guide, simplify and speed up RSCAs, making it easier to involve people across the business, gather more reliable data and make your risk owners feel more supported throughout the process.
+This tool is designed to help you plan an RSCA while also guiding, simplifying, and speeding up the process, making it easier to involve people across the business without extensive training, gathering more reliable data, and supporting people throughout the process.

 Imagine this: It’s RCSA showtime!
 As the risk professional, you need to engage front-line managers and leadership, asking them to complete this process for the risks they own.

-Instead of relying on spreadsheets, Word docs, Google Forms, Slack messages, emails and occasional blackmail, you simply ask risk owners and stakeholders to complete RCSAs, and direct them to RiskSmart, where all they have to do is follow simple steps that guide.
+Instead of relying on spreadsheets, Word docs, Google Forms, Slack messages, emails and occasional blackmail, you simply ask risk owners and stakeholders to complete RCSAs, and direct them to RiskSmart, where they can clearly see all the assessments they own, and where it clearly indicates where action is needed.
+All they have to do to update, is to follow simple, guided steps.

 Even better, this is tailor-made to your framework and contains your specific language and process.